diamondburned/arikawa/README.md

 custom remote or local state storage.
 - No code generation: just so the library is a lot easier to maintain.

-## Roadmap

-Things that need to be done before the library can be considered a viable discordgo replacement.

-- [ ] Gateway methods/calls

 ## Testing

 The package includes integration tests that require `$BOT_TOKEN`.
 To run these